Home Buying

 SA stamp duty exemptions and concessions

-• Homebuyer concessions: The SA Government offers home buyer concessions on eligible first home buyers, purchasing new homes and vacant land to build new homes, with property value caps for stamp duty being removed.
+• Homebuyer concessions: The SA Government offers home buyer concessions on eligible first home buyers, purchasing new homes, off-the-plan apartments and vacant land to build new homes, with property value caps for stamp duty being removed.
+This exemption does not apply to established homes.

 To find out more information, check the SA Government's website.